laranalabs2-prog/Laras-Lecture-Notes/README.md

 # Lara-Lecture-Notes
 This repository is a personal project aimed at improving my skills in LaTeX, Manim, and scientific communication.

-The notes are designed to be visually rich, intuition-driven introductions to topics in applied mathematics and physics.
-Rather than functioning as comprehensive textbooks, they focus on developing conceptual understanding and mental models that students can build upon as they progress to more advanced study.
+The notes are designed to be visual, intuition-driven introductions to topics in math and the physical sciences.

-Because the intended audience is primarily students interested in physics, engineering, and related fields, mathematical rigor is occasionally de-emphasized in favor of clarity and intuition.
+Because the intended audience is primarily undergraduates and high schoolers interested in physics, engineering, and related fields, mathematical rigor is occasionally de-emphasized in favor of clarity.

 Commonly used informal interpretations are adopted when they aid understanding.
-For example, derivatives may be discussed as ratios of differentials, despite the more nuanced formal treatment found in advanced mathematics.
-Such simplifications are made deliberately and are not intended to obstruct future study of the subject.
+For example, derivatives are discussed as ratios of differentials, despite the more nuanced formal treatment found in advanced study.
+Such simplifications are noted in the text and should not obstruct future study of the subject.

 These notes are NOT a replacement for comprehensive textbooks or formal coursework.
-Instead, they are intended to provide:
--Quick conceptual references
--Visual explanations and geometric intuition
--Insight into my approach to teaching and tutoring

-In short, my goal is to make a student's first encounter with a topic engaging, approachable, and motivating.
+The goal is to make a student's first encounter with a topic engaging and approachable at a glance.

 # PROJECT STATUS